joseph-flinn/site/frontend/posts/startup-2025-update.md

 The second biggest reason was that recent lifestyle changes led to having less time to devote to the project.
 At the outset of the project, we agreed that life is more important than this project and that we weren't going to sacrifice life for it.
-Startups require a lot of energy to build successfuly, so this decision may have prevented the project from ever taking off in the timeframe we needed.
+Startups require a lot of energy to build successfully, so this decision may have prevented the project from ever taking off in the timeframe we needed.
 However, that's ok because spending our life energy in ways that bring joy is always going to be more important than giving it to the non-living company.